e-ditiones/extractor/README.md

 ```
 ├── xml
-│     ├── standardisation
+│     ├── ALTOs
-│     │      └── all ALTO4 files renamed thanks to a created id of the facsimile and normalized
+│     │      ├──author_title_date_ID_folio.xml
+│     │      ├──…
+│     │      └── author_title_date_ID_folio.xml
-│     └── transformation_TEI
+│     └── TEI
+│            ├── author_title_date_ID.xml
-│            ├── output.xml
+│            ├── author_title_date_ID_decorations.xml
 │    	       └── extraction_img.py
 └── img
-      └── all images renamed thanks to a created id of the facsimile
+      ├──author_title_date_ID_folio.jpg
+      ├──…
+      └── author_title_date_ID_folio.jpg
 ```
+* ALTO files are cleaned and renamed, one per page
+* 2 TEI files are created: one complete, one with just the decorations if the `-e` parameter has been used
+* Images are renamed, with the same name that the ALTO files

 ## Thanks to
 Thanks to Simon Gabay, Juliette ❤️ Janes and Alexandre ❤️ Bartz for their help and work.